SalmenJalleli/SalmenJalleli/README.md

 - 👀 I’m interested in Web/mobile apps development and AI/IoT based systems
 - 🌱 I’m currently learning Flutter, Kotlin, Angular, springboot ..
 - 💞️ I’m looking to collaborate on Web and mobile apps
+- ✨ Working currently as an android developer
 - 📫 How to reach me: on linkedIn: https://www.linkedin.com/in/salmen-jalleli-65664418b/

 <!---